Space to Be: Finding Connection, Compassion, and Tools for Living Well with ADHD

 Learn how ADHD often presents differently in women, especially around emotions, masking, and daily responsibilities.
 We’ll explore how gender roles, internalized messages, hormonal shifts, and late diagnosis can shape identity and begin to reflect on how ADHD shows up in your own life.

-We’ll look at how ADHD interacts with anxiety, emotional sensitivity, and stress.
+This session looks at how ADHD can intersect with anxiety, emotional sensitivity, and stress.
 Topics include rejection sensitivity, overthinking, and overwhelm.
-You’ll leave with mindful skills to calm the nervous system, reframe self-blame, and navigate challenging moments with greater ease.
+You will leave with mindful strategies to calm the nervous system, reduce self-blame, and navigate challenging moments with greater ease.

 Common Questions